Workiva/dart_dev/README.md

 ### Local Tasks

 A local task is a script or program that is discovered by `dart_dev`.
-By default , dart dev will recursively look for files in the `tool` project level directory that match the filename pattern `(task_name)_task.(executable_type)`.
+By default, dart dev will recursively look for files in the `tool` project level directory that match the filename pattern `(task_name)_task.(executable_type)`.
 Any file matching this pattern will be parsed and registered as a task.

 Executable types identify how a given task should execute.
 Dart and bash scripts are supported out of the box.
 The set of available executable types can be expanded in the configuration as documented below.

 ## Getting Started